apoapse1/Librum-for-Skyrim-VR/README.md

 **(VR) Optional: CAS Sharpener for VR.** If you find that the game is too blurry with the default ENB preset, I have included [CAS Sharpener](https://www.nexusmods.com/skyrimspecialedition/mods/38219) Note that it will compromise the "ominous" look of the default ENB.

 #### Optional Plugins
-Navigate back to the installed Librum folder, and launch the program `ModOrganizer2.exe`.
+Navigate back to the installed Librum folder, and launch the program `ModOrganizer.exe`.
 Before launching the game itself, take a look at the _Optional_ category at the bottom of the Mod Organizer 2 mod list - you may need to expand the category to view the mods.
 I will go over each below and indicate if they are *(Enabled)* or *(Disabled)* by default.

 ##### Gameplay Customization